digitalcarp/dotfiles/pi-hole.md

 sudo apt install unbound-anchor unbound-host
 ```

-Below are some additional changes to the unbound config to help with occasional
+Below are some additional changes to the unbound config to help with
-performance slowdowns.
+performance.
 They should be added to
 `/etc/unbound/unbound.conf.d/pi-hole.conf`.
 The config is inspired by
 [this reddit post](https://www.reddit.com/r/pihole/comments/d9j1z6/unbound_as_recursive_dns_server_slow_performance/)
 and [nlnetlabs](https://nlnetlabs.nl/documentation/unbound/howto-optimise/).